qtchaos/temp/README.md

-# Various free applications and websites that i've used over time.
+# Useful applications and websites that i use somewhat frequently.

 ## Dev
 - [IntelliJ IDEA](https://www.jetbrains.com/idea/) - The fastest and easiest to use Java IDE.